-Step 2 – Add the Arborio rice and stir until it begins to turn opaque, about 1- 2 minutes.
+Step 3 – Add the Arborio rice and stir until it begins to turn opaque which takes about about 1- 2 minutes.

-Step 3 – Add the wine and cook for 3-4 minutes until most of it has been absorbed.
+Step 4 – Add the white wine and cook for 3-4 minutes until most of it has been absorbed.

-Step 4 – Add the chicken broth to the Instant Pot, stir, cook on High Pressure for 5 minutes.
+Step 5 – Add the chicken broth and garlic to the Instant Pot, stir, cook on High Pressure for 5 minutes.

 Step 6 – Add the mushrooms, parmesan cheese, and cook for a few more minutes until mushrooms are soft.

 Step 7 – Add the parsley, stir, and serve right away.
-You can reheat in the microwave but it’s not quite as good.
+You can reheat in the microwave later on if you need to.

-You'll love this Instant Pot Risotto with Chicken and Mushroom, it's so creamy and easy to make!
+You'll love this Instant Pot Chicken Risotto with Mushrooms, it's so creamy and easy to make!

 - 2 tbsp olive oil